-The Contract for Deed is a commonly used by low-income people who want to buy a home.
-You should be careful.
-A Contract for Deed gives you fewer rights and protections than a mortgage loan.
+The Contract for Deed is commonly used by low-income people who want to buy a home.
+A Contract for Deed gives you fewer rights and protections than a mortgage loan, so you should be careful.

-Most Contract for Deed sales need only a small down payment.
-You agree to pay the seller or the seller's real estate agency the full price over several years.
+Most Contract for Deed sales only need a small down payment.
+Be cautious with a Contract for Deed that asks for a big down payment.
+In a Contract-for-Deed, you agree to pay the seller or the seller's real estate agency the full price over several years.
 You also agree to pay interest on the price.
 You will receive a deed and full ownership only after the last payment.

-You should always talk with a lawyer before signing a Contract for Deed.
-Go to 'Get legal help' to find a lawyer.
+Always talk with a lawyer before signing a Contract for Deed.
+Go to the 'Get legal help' section above to find a lawyer.

 What is needed for a Contract for Deed?

 You must get a written contract.
 You can only enforce the agreement with a written contract.
 The Contract should contain the following information: